World > Americas > Caribbean > Cuba

 Issued by πŸ‡ΊπŸ‡Έ

-Country Summary: Petty crime, such as pick pocketing, purse snatchings, and car break-ins, is a threat for tourists in Cuba.
-Also, violent crime, including armed robbery and homicide, sometimes occurs in Cuba.
+Country Summary: Petty crime is a risk for travelers in Cuba.
+This includes pick pocketing, purse snatchings, and car break-ins.
+Violent crime, including armed robbery and homicide, is also on the rise in Cuba.

 Read the country information page for additional information on travel to Cuba.